 In a second ruling, the Supreme Administrative Court has upheld the 2016 Regional Administrative Court decision that obliged the MoE to approve Prairie's submitted Addendum No.3 for the K-6-7 deposit.
 Addendum No.3 is a detailed resource estimate for the K-6-7 deposit according to Polish geological reporting standards and is based on the results of Prairie's exploration program at the deposit.
 This complaint was bought against the MoE by Prairie in 2015.

-The Court's ruling will now be passed back to the MoE, and the MoE is obliged to promptly reassess the original decision taking into account the court's verdict i.e., to issue a positive decision approving Addendum No.3.
+The Court's ruling will now be passed back to the MoE, and the MoE is meant to promptly reassess the original decision taking into account the court's verdict.